justinalexandershaw/vigilant-octo-bassoon/content/rest/overview/other-authentication-methods.md

 The value `organizations` is a comma-separated list of organization IDs for organizations require authorization of your personal access token.
 {% endif %}

-{% ifversion fpt or ghes %}
 ## Working with two-factor authentication

-When you have two-factor authentication enabled, [Basic Authentication](#basic-authentication) for _most_ endpoints in the REST API requires that you use a personal access token{% ifversion ghes %} or OAuth token instead of your username and password{% endif %}.
+When you have two-factor authentication enabled, [Basic Authentication](#basic-authentication) for _most_ endpoints in the REST API requires that you use a personal access token.

-You can generate a new personal access token {% ifversion fpt %}using [{% data variables.product.product_name %} developer settings](https://github.com/settings/tokens/new){% endif %}{% ifversion ghes %} or with the "[Create a new authorization][/rest/reference/oauth-authorizations#create-a-new-authorization]" endpoint in the OAuth Authorizations API to generate a new OAuth token{% endif %}.
-For more information, see "[Creating a personal access token for the command line](/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line)".
-Then you would use these tokens to [authenticate using OAuth token][oauth-auth] with the {% data variables.product.prodname_dotcom %} API.{% ifversion ghes %} The only time you need to authenticate with your username and password is when you create your OAuth token or use the OAuth Authorizations API.{% endif %}
+You can generate a new personal access token

 {% endif %}

-{% ifversion ghes %}
 ### Using the OAuth Authorizations API with two-factor authentication

 When you make calls to the OAuth Authorizations API, Basic Authentication requires that you use a one-time password (OTP) and your username and password instead of tokens.
 When you attempt to authenticate with the OAuth Authorizations API, the server will respond with a `401 Unauthorized` and one of these headers to let you know that you need a two-factor authentication code: